 In this week’s basketball coaching conversation, University of St. Thomas head coach and Psychology Professor John Tauer joins the Basketball Podcast to share ideas on applying psychology to coaching.
-Coach Tauer, discusses psychology, motivation, youth sports, parents and so much more.
+John Tauer, discusses psychology, motivation, youth sports, parents and so much more.

 Over the last 13 years, St. Thomas’ winning percentage ranks near the top of Division III, with a 313-66 record (.820 win %), including a 220-38 slate against conference opposition and four 30 win seasons.
-Tauer has twice been named a Division III National Coach of the Year — in 2013 by Basketball Times, and in 2016 by both the National Basketball Coaches’ Association and by D3 News.
+John Tauer has twice been named a Division III National Coach of the Year — in 2013 by Basketball Times, and in 2016 by both the National Basketball Coaches’ Association and by D3 News.
 Tauer also has received West Region Coach of the Year in five in his seasons and five MIAC Coach of the Year Awards.

-Among Division III men’s coaches, Tauer was the second fastest in history to 200 victories and is believed to have won more games in his first five seasons than any coach in Division III history.
+Among Division III men’s coaches, John Tauer was the second fastest in history to 200 victories and is believed to have won more games in his first five seasons than any coach in Division III history.
 His .808 win percentage ranks first among active Division III coaches, and in the top five among all active NCAA men’s coaches.